sirbrowser/astroworld/docker_compose.md

 - requirements.txt --> contient la liste des modules pip pour l'image
 - script shell de test

+Redis is an open-source data structured store used as a database, cache and message broker.
+It works on Linux and OSX systems.
+Flask is an open-source framework in python used as development server and debugger and template engine for HTML.
+It is very light under BSD license.

 *dockercompose.yml :*
 ```
 version: '3'